Crista23/eecs573/nonlinear mapping/readme.md

 This folder includes all the codes, intermediate files and final results of bidirectional Seq2Seq.

-The main_s2s.py is the main src code for training the bidirectional seq2seq model and show the texts of both groundtruth test implications (test_implications) and the predicted (generated) implications once given the test problems in test_problem.txt.
+The main_s2s.py is the main src code for training the bidirectional seq2seq model and show the texts of both groundtruth test implications (test_implication.txt) and the predicted (generated) implications once given the test problems in test_problem.txt.